 - Use the existing road system to access work locations to the greatest extent practicable. - Minimize the construction area and disturbance to vegetation to the extent practicable, especially in marbled murrelet and northern spotted owl habitat, wetlands, and waterbody crossings. - Where practicable, locate materials storage and staging areas in previously disturbed or developed areas to minimize soil and vegetation disturbance. - Conduct Project construction, including tree removal, during the dry season when rainfall, runoff, and stream flow are low to minimize erosion, compaction, and sedimentation to the extent practicable.
-This measure would not apply to Project construction within marbled murrelet occupied habitat because of conflicts with the nesting season of April 1 to September 23. - Conduct tree removal in a manner that minimizes disruption to remaining trees and shrubs. - Leave existing root system intact when cutting trees to help prevent erosion. - Prepare timber cruise or assessment for any trees removed outside the current easement area that are covered by the Washington Forest Practices Act in accordance with the WDNR Memorandum of Agreement (MOA). - Return temporarily disturbed areas to their original, pre-construction contours and conduct site restoration and revegetation measures before or at the beginning of the first growing season following construction. - Revegetate disturbed areas with species suitable to the location (e.g., wetland or upland) to ensure appropriate vegetation coverage and soil stabilization prior to the start of rainy season (November 1). - Keep pulling/tensioning equipment inside the transmission line ROW for pulling/tensioning sites located on ROW. - Conduct monthly post-construction site restoration monitoring until site stabilization is achieved. - Prior to construction, identify noxious weed infestation areas for avoidance and/or treatment (as practicable). - Implement measures to minimize noxious weed spread, including washing vehicles before entering work areas, washing vehicles that have been operating in weed infested portions of the Project area prior to transporting them to other portions of the Project area, and inspecting vehicles before entering construction areas.
+This measure would not apply to Project construction within marbled murrelet occupied habitat or northern spotted owl habitat because of conflicts with the combined nesting season of MarchApril 1 to September 3023.

-- Do not use paint or other types of markers within Natural Area Preserves (NAPs) and Natural Resource Conservation Areas (NRCAs) that cannot be removed on the landscape or vegetation on WDNR-managed land. - Use BPA-approved herbicides and weed control methods to control noxious weeds within the Project area.
+- Conduct tree removal in a manner that minimizes disruption to remaining trees and shrubs. - Leave existing root system intact when cutting trees to help prevent erosion. - Prepare timber cruise or assessment for any trees removed outside the current easement area that are covered by the Washington Forest Practices Act in accordance with the WDNR Memorandum of Agreement (MOA). - Return temporarily disturbed areas to their original, pre-construction contours and conduct site restoration and revegetation measures before or at the beginning of the first growing season following construction. - Revegetate disturbed areas with species suitable to the location (e.g., wetland or upland) to ensure appropriate vegetation coverage and soil stabilization prior to the start of rainy season (November 1). - Keep pulling/tensioning equipment inside the transmission line ROW for pulling/tensioning sites located on ROW. - Conduct monthly post-construction site restoration monitoring until site stabilization is achieved. - Prior to construction, identify noxious weed infestation areas for avoidance and/or treatment (as practicable). - Implement measures to minimize noxious weed spread, including washing vehicles before entering work areas, washing vehicles that have been operating in weed infested portions of the Project area prior to transporting them to other portions of the Project area, and inspecting vehicles before entering construction areas. - Do not use permanent paint or other types of markers on WDNR-managed land including within Natural Area Preserves (NAPs) and Natural Resource Conservation Areas (NRCAs) that cannot be removed on the landscape or vegetation on WDNR-managed land. - Use BPA-approved herbicides and weed control methods to control noxious weeds within the Project area. - Inform contractors how to identify noxious weed species that occur in the Project area and explain required actions to prevent their spread. - Store cleared vegetation next to the area from which it is stripped to avoid transporting soil-borne noxious weed seeds, roots, or rhizomes. - Provide that erosion control measures, sediment-barrier installations, or mulch are from state-cleared sources that are free of noxious weeds.